Gertrude of Austria

-Gertrude of Austria (also named Gertrude of Babenberg) (1226 – 24 April 1288) was a member of the House of Babenberg, Duchess of Mödling and later titular Duchess of Austria and Styria.
+Gertrude of Austria (also named Gertrude of Babenberg) (c.
+1226 – 24 April 1288) was a member of the House of Babenberg, Duchess of Mödling and later titular Duchess of Austria and Styria.
 She was the niece of Duke Frederick II of Austria, the last male member of the Babenberg dynasty.
-She was, according to the Privilegium Minus the first in line to inherit the Duchies of Austria and Styria after the death of childless Frederick, but these claims were disputed by her aunt Margaret.
+She was, according to the Privilegium Minus decree the first in line to inherit the Duchies of Austria and Styria after the death of childless Frederick, but these claims were disputed by her aunt Margaret of Austria, Queen of Bohemia.

 Early years

-Gertrude was the only child of Henry of Austria, Duke of Mödling, by his wife Agnes, daughter of Hermann I, Landgrave of Thuringia.
-Henry of Mödling was the second son of Duke Leopold VI of Austria; in 1216, after the death of his older brother Leopold, became his father's heir.
+Gertrude was born in 1226 and was the only child of Henry II, Duke of Mödling, by his wife Agnes, daughter of Hermann I, Landgrave of Thuringia.
+Henry of Mödling was the second son of Leopold VI, Duke of Austria.
+In 1216, after the death of his older brother Leopold, Henry became his father's heir.

 Henry died on 26 September 1228, only twenty years old and without male issue.
 Two years later, on 28 July 1230, Henry's father Duke Leopold VI also died and was succeeded by Frederick II, Leopold's third son.
 Because Babenberg Austria was inheritable by females according to the provisions of Privilegium Minus, Gertrude disputed Frederick's ascension, claiming Austria as her inheritance as the only child of Leopold VI's eldest son.
 Even so, Gertrude's claim was eventually bypassed in her uncle's favor.

 Despite this negative turn of events, Gertrude inherited her father's Duchy of Mödling and was placed under the guardianship of her uncle, Frederick II, who, after two unhappy marriages, remained childless.
 This made Gertrude the primogenitural heiress of the entire Babenberg line of Dukes of Austria and Styria.